robotframework/robotframework-RFCP-syllabus/Chapter_4_Advanced_Structuring_and_Execution.md

 > LXX Recall the purpose and possibilities of Initialization Files (K1)

 Initialization files enable you to:
 - Define `Suite Setup` and `Suite Teardown` keywords for the directory suite.
-- Set the name of the suite with the `Name` setting if it shall be different from the directory name.
+- Set the name of the suite with the `Name` setting if it should be different from the directory name.
 - Specify suite-level settings such as `Documentation` and `Metadata`.
-- Set default `Test Setup`, `Test Teardown`, `Test Tags` and `Test Timeout` for all tests|tasks within the directory (these can be overridden/extended in lower-level suites or tests|tasks).
+- Set default `Test Setup`, `Test Teardown`, `Test Tags`, and `Test Timeout` for all tests|tasks within the directory (these can be overridden/extended in lower-level suites or tests|tasks).